lukaszmadrzynski/Website-Update/content/pages/shangri-la.md

       color: text-dark
     subtitle: Discovering Nature and Culture of the Tibetan Shangri-La
     text: >+
-      Escape the crowds and immerse yourself in pristine nature just outside Lijiang Old Town!
-Our ecotour unveils a peaceful

-      haven of biodiversity, a protected water source.
-Discover rare orchids, unique

-      plants like Ghost Pipes, and vibrant birdlife including pheasants and

-      woodpeckers.
-Spot cute squirrels and maybe even a muntjac!
-Explore Naxi

-      minority tombs, learn about medicinal plants and fungi with a local expert.

-      Reach the Top Pagoda for stunning Lijiang and Jade Dragon Snow Mountain views,

-      and conclude at the iconic Black Dragon Pool Park.
-An unforgettable nature experience

-      awaits!
+      Embark on an unforgettable

+      journey into Shangri-La's pristine wilderness!
+Discover breathtaking landscapes

+      from vibrant wetlands to ancient forests, and immerse yourself in the rich

+      cultures of Tibetan and Lisu minorities.
+Witness rare Yunnan Snub-nosed Monkeys in their

+      natural habitat, learn about biodiversity conservation with expert guides, and

+      experience authentic countryside life.
+Hike scenic trails, encounter unique

+      wildlife, and explore charming villages.
+Perfect for families and adult groups

+      alike, this ecotour offers a unique blend of adventure, culture, and nature,

+      creating lasting memories and supporting sustainable tourism.

-      *   Duration: Half-Day (Approximately 4 hours)
+      *   Duration: Two Days

-      *   Location: Elephant Hill in Black Dragon Pool Water Source Protected Area
+      *   Location: Shangrila Baima Snow Mountain Nature Reserve

       *   Activity Level: Moderate

-      *   Altitudes: 2400 - 2700 m
+      *   Altitudes: 1800 - 2800 m

-      *   Walking Distance: 5-6 km
+      *   Hiking Distance: no more than 8-9 km per day

-      *   Price: **USD58.00 to USD38.00 Per Person** (based on group sizes of 2
+      *   Price: **from** **USD469.00 to USD340.00 Per Person** (Based on group sizes of 2 and 6 people.)
-      and 6 people)